maxx1128/eleventy-personal-site/exocortex/nonfiction/TrumpUniversityPlaybook.md

 ## Assumptive Language

-A major theme in many of the playbook is what I call "assumptive language."
+A major theme in much of the playbook is what I call "assumptive language."
 Several paragraphs end with the importance of being _short, simple, and assumptive._

 Assumptive language basically has built in suppositions that aren't directly said by the seller, but are built into something else they say.
 Similar to notes from _The Gentle Art of Verbal Self-Defense,_ the trick is to build assumption X into a statement but get the buyer to focus on responding to statement Y, which is the "bait".
 Responding to statement Y makes the seller "swallow" assumption X, and makes them more likely to act as though they agreed with it.